 The Grove is a well-known, luxurious outdoor shopping mall in Los Angeles.
 It has tons of stores, restaurants, fountains, a movie theater, and even a trolley you can ride!
 This place is famous for frequent celebrity and influencer sightings, but my favorite thing about the Grove is the Farmer’s Market!
 The market has dozens of food stands from around the world, making it the perfect place to grab a bite to eat.
 Whether you’re craving sushi or tacos, you won’t leave disappointed.

 LACMA stands for Los Angles Contemporary Museum of Art and I’m sure it’s fabulous… but I didn’t go inside.
-We visited LACMA for the same reason as most: to take photos at the outdoor light exhibit.
+We visited LACMA for the same reason most do: to take photos at the outdoor light exhibit.
 This art piece has been featured in several movies and makes for a fun photo-op!
 It’s open during the day too, but I really liked taking photos here at night.

 To kick off day two, Emily and I did a downtown Los Angeles city tour.
 The tour brought us to the El Pueblo area of Los Angeles, known for its Spanish influence, along with city hall, the Grand Central Market food hall, and The Broad museum.
 Aside from Tokyo, this museum has the only other infinity mirror room in the world, an exhibit I definitely recommend checking out!